 What it did: Google Reader was a tool for aggregating RSS feeds from multiple sites.
 It had various features that allowed users to organize and view news and articles in different ways, including a folder-based view and an expanded view for scanning lots of items at once.

 Why did it fail?: Google Reader had a loyal following, but Google decided to kill it as part of a larger “spring cleaning” operation.
 Google cited declining usage as the reason for shutting down Google Reader.

-Why did it fail?: Google stopped selling Play Edition phones in 2015 and the program was replaced with Google’s Android One program, which began in 2014.
+Why did it fail?: Google stopped selling Play Edition phones in 2015 and replaced the program with Google’s Android One program, which began in 2014.

 What it did: Bump was an iOS and Android app created by Bump Technologies that allowed smartphone users to quickly share photos and files by bumping their phones together.
 Initially, it could also be used to share contact data.

-Why did it fail?: Google Desktop naturally became obsolete since desktop operating systems started to incorporate these widgets as part of their default features.
+Why did it fail?: Google Desktop naturally became obsolete since desktop operating systems started incorporating these widgets into their default features.

 23) Google SMS Search

 What it did: Google SMS search allowed cell phone users to text search queries to GOOGLE (the number 466453) to get information quickly without internet access.